david-rhodes/GSOPs/README.md

 2. The installer will ask if you want to download sample data.
 Select "Yes" if you're interested in exploring our example content (recommended).
 ### Manual
 1. Copy the `packages` directory from the cloned repo location to your Houdini user preferences directory.
-2. For each version of Houdini you want to use with GSOPs, change the "GSOPS" environment variable in the `.json` to your GSOPs clone location. (e.g., in `GSOPs_20.5.json` or `GSOPs_20.1.json`).
+2. For each version of Houdini you want to use with GSOPs, change the "GSOPS" environment variable in the `.json` to your GSOPs clone location (e.g., `GSOPs_20.5.json` or `GSOPs_21.0.json`).
 3. [Optional] Change the `GSOPS_USER_DATA_DIR` value as you see fit.
 This is where GSOPS configuration data will be stored--it needs to be a writeable location!
 4. [Optional] Download sample data using the GSOPs shelf button.